cyberbotics/webots/docs/guide/web-simulation.md

 * `data-mode`: `x3d` or `mjpeg`.
 * `data-broadcast`: boolean variable enabling or not the broadcast.
 * `data-isMobileDevice`: boolean variable specifying if the application is running on a mobile device.
+* `data-timeout`: number of seconds before the simulation is automatically paused (until is the play button is pressed again).
 * `showPlay`: specify if the play button must be displayed on the toolbar.
 Must be called before connect.
 The quit button is displayed by default.
 * `showReload `: specify if the reload button must be displayed on the toolbar.
 Must be called before connect.
 The reload button is hidden by default.
 * `showReset`: specify if the reset button must be displayed on the toolbar.
 Must be called before connect.
 The quit button is displayed by default.